ivanklak/theory/JS_theory.md

 ```

 Variables declared via `let` and `const` are hoisted as well.
 But they are not initialized and accessing them before the declaration will result in a `ReferenceError` exception.
 [Variables `let` and `const` dont supported Hoisting].

+If you try to invoke a `function expression` before it is defined, you will get an `Uncaught TypeError: XXX` is not a function error.

 ```js
 console.log(num);